Computer and Network Services Support

 On this guide you can find support information about some IST services:

 Users such as employees, grant owners, researchers, students and teachers have access to the system when the Técnico ID is generated by the specific services that manage the process.
-The credentials to access the system are compound by the Técnico ID nº and by the password that can be obtained at the front office of DSI or by cell phone.
+The credentials to access the system are compound by the Técnico ID nº and by the password that can be obtained at the front office of SI or by cell phone.

 Ending the contract and if it's not renewed users cannot access IST systems.

 In order to obtain temporary access to SI services, users should fill and deliver at SI front office or by e-mail, the following form:

 - Invited Person and Guest Form (PDF, 286KB) (this form is available for editing)

 The Invited Person document is from the researcher in charge of the unit stating the type and foreseen duration of the user link to IST.

 The Guest Form is needed to create an Técnico ID nº for the user.